Koosjuh/Game-Preservation-Lab/Playstation 5/007 First Light/Conclusion.md

 However:

 The offline user experience remains severely degraded.
+With only the first mission playable.

 ---